hyperledger/fabric-samples/high-throughput/README.md

 4. Open a new terminal window and enter the CLI container using `docker exec -it cli bash`, all operations on the network will happen within this container from now on.

-### Install and instantiate the chaincode
+### Install and define the chaincode
 1. Once you're in the CLI container run `cd scripts` to enter the `scripts` folder
 2. Set-up the environment variables by running `source setclienv.sh`
 3. Set-up your channels and anchor peers by running `./channel-setup.sh`
-4. Install your chaincode by running `./install-chaincode.sh 1.0`.
-The only argument is a number representing the chaincode version, every time you want to install and upgrade to a new chaincode version simply increment this value by 1 when running the command, e.g. `./install-chaincode.sh 2.0`
+4. Package and install your chaincode by running `./install-chaincode.sh 1`.
+The only argument is a number representing the    chaincode version, every time you want to install and upgrade to a new chaincode version simply increment this value by 1 when running the command, e.g. `./install-chaincode.sh 2`
-5. Instantiate your chaincode by running `./instantiate-chaincode.sh 1.0`.
-The version argument serves the same purpose as in `./install-chaincode.sh 1.0` and should match the version of the chaincode you just installed.
-In the future, when upgrading the chaincode to a newer version, `./upgrade-chaincode.sh 2.0` should be used instead of `./instantiate-chaincode.sh 1.0`.
+5. Define your chaincode on the channel by running `./approve-commit-chaincode.sh 1`.
+The version argument serves the same purpose as in `./install-chaincode.sh 1` and should match the version of the chaincode you just installed.
+This script also invokes the chaincode `Init` function to start the chaincode container.
+   You can also upgrade the chaincode to a newer version by running `./approve-commit-chaincode.sh 2`.
 6. Your chaincode is now installed and ready to receive invocations

 ### Invoke the chaincode